Ovulation Pregnancy Calculator

 What Exactly is the "Fertile Window"?

-The conception calculator heavily emphasizes a 6-day period known as the "Fertile Window."
+Our ovulation period calculator heavily emphasizes a 6-day period known as the "Fertile Window."
 But if an egg only lives for 24 hours, why is the window 6 days long?

 This is due to the incredible resilience of human sperm.
 Under the right biological conditions (specifically in the presence of fertile, egg-white cervical mucus), sperm can survive inside the female reproductive tract for up to 5 days.
 Therefore, having intercourse up to 5 days before ovulation means the sperm can wait in the fallopian tubes for the egg to be released.
 The fertile window officially comprises the 5 days leading up to ovulation, plus the day of ovulation itself.